burkeholland/quick-start/src/chapters/chapter5.md

 ```
 tns plugin add nativescript-social-share
 ```
 What just happened?
-The install process does the same thing that an `npm install` command does, in that it writes the dependency to `package.json`, and it also configures any native span that the plugin needs to use.
+The install process does the same thing that an `npm install` command does, in that it writes the dependency to `package.json`, and it also configures any native code that the plugin needs to use.

 Now, include the social share plugin at the top of `app/views/list/list.js` using `require()`: